-Following the reform that entered into force on 22 March 2018, it is now clearly provided that asylum seekers should, at the start of the asylum procedure, fill in a questionnaire determining any specific procedural needs.274 In practice, this has led the Immigration Office to ask the asylum seeker whether he or she has medical or psychological problems that might influence the interview, if she/he would like his/her partner to be present during the interview, if she/or he would prefer a male or a female interpreter, as well as asking pregnant asylum seekers about the impact of their pregnancy.275
+At the start of the asylum procedure, asylum seekers have to fill in a questionnaire determining any specific procedural needs.287 In practice, this has led the Immigration Office to ask the asylum seeker whether he or she has medical or psychological problems that might influence the interview, if she/he would like his/her partner to be present during the interview, if she/or he would prefer a male or a female interpreter, as well as asking pregnant asylum seekers about the impact of their pregnancy.288

-The identification of a special procedural need is usually done through information in the administrative file or is noticed at during the first interview of the applicant to the Immigration Office.
+The identification of a special procedural need is usually done through information in the administrative file, or the special procedural need is noticed during the first interview of the applicant at the Immigration Office.
 Moreover, the applicant may submit a report from a psychologist, psychiatrist or other doctor attesting his or her needs at a later stage.
 This usually concerns psychological problems as a result of a trauma, in which case a specialised protection officer is called in to conduct an adequate interview.

 However, the medical certificate must be comprehensive and the needs must be clearly demonstrated.
-In one case in 2019 for example, the anxiety attacks, psychological problems and various physical injuries of an applicant were mentioned in a letter from the medical service of a pre-reception arrangement in Brussels as well as in a medical report from Fedasil, but the Immigration Office judged that these were not sufficient to demonstrate that the applicant was not fit to conduct an interview.
+In one case in 2019, for example, the anxiety attacks, psychological problems and various physical injuries of an applicant were mentioned in a letter from the medical service of a pre-reception arrangement in Brussels as well as in a medical report from Fedasil.
+However, the Immigration Office judged that these were not sufficient to demonstrate that the applicant was not fit to conduct an interview.
 The CGRS itself confirmed that it did not notice any particular needs during the interview and stated the medical attestations were not recent enough to proof current problems.
-Similarly, the CALL did not take the medical attestations into account in its judgement.276
+Similarly, the CALL did not take the medical attestations into account in its judgement.289